Food for Life Canada

 About Food for Life Canada:

-This report is an update and is currently being reviewed by the charity.
+This report is an update and that has been sent to Food for Life Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending September

 |Fundraising costs as % of donations||8.4%||8.0%||11.9%|

 |Goods in kind||9,390||7,827||5,816|